 A CLA career course designed to help CLA sophomores continue to develop career management skills to be competitive in the job market or graduate school applicant pools upon graduation.
-This course will launch Fall 2017.
+This course was offered for the first time in fall 2017.

 Career Readiness Certificate

-A certificate designed for students looking to demonstrate career readiness on their transcripts.
+A certificate designed for students looking to demonstrate career readiness on their transcripts is in the approval process.
 The certificate requires students to take action on specific items/courses/activities related to CLA Career Readiness.